MarcusEaton/enigma/README.md

 NB. this relies on the settings.json file being valid and in the same directory as the executable.
 By default they're set to those used on 31st October 1944.

-To decrypt: set the machine back to the same state as that in which the message was encrypted (rerun the CLI).
-Hit the encrypt method as described above but use the cipher as the message.
+To decrypt: set the machine back to the same state as that in which the message was encrypted (rerun the CLI) and use the cipher as the message.

 ## Web service
 Compile enigma.go for your OS/Arch ($ go build enigmaservice.go)